 Culture builds on craft and strategy.
 It turns skilled individuals into a team that ships.

-You need feedback that flows both ways, candour as the default, shared standards everyone believes in.
+You need feedback that flows both ways, candour as the default, and standards the team actually believes in.

-This doesn’t happen by accident.
-It’s built through a thousand small choices: what you reward, what you ignore, how you respond when things break.
+None of that happens by accident.
+It gets built through a thousand small choices about what you reward, what you ignore, and how you respond when things break.

-Culture makes the hard bits work.
-It turns strategy and craft into momentum.
+Culture is what turns strategy and craft into momentum.

 Stakeholder Engagement

 Everything so far is wasted if it stays internal.
 Stakeholder engagement connects your work to the wider world.
-Not status updates in Slack.
-Real collaboration with product, design, ops, users.
-Solving the right problems together.
+That means real collaboration with product, design, ops and users, rather than status updates in Slack.

 This only works with the other pillars in place.
 Without culture, collaboration dies.
 Without strategy, you talk in circles.
 Without craft, nobody trusts you.

-This is where engineering becomes visible.
-Where it matters.
+This is where engineering becomes visible and where it matters.

 Each pillar needs the one before it.
-Skip one: quality drops, priorities drift, teams check out, engineering becomes that department nobody talks to.
+Skip one and quality drops, priorities drift, and engineering turns into the department nobody talks to.